-Course modules comprise a combination of lectures, practical work and SLT/Audiology practice.
-Depending on the component of the module, students will earn one credit for 50 notional hours of study.
+Course modules comprise a combination of lectures, practical work and clinical practice.
+Students will earn one credit for 50 notional hours of study for taught modules and one credit for 100 notional hours of study for clinical training and research.